tue-robotics/ed_perception/README.md

   * Left-click on the (middle of the) object in the image
   * *Tip: type the name of the object, then go through all the images and click on it.
 In general this is faster then re-typing the name of the object, even with auto-completion*

+If you encounter any images that are useless for annotation/training, it is possible to exclude them.
+If you do that, the image crawler will skip the image in the future, in the GUI as well as while training or testing.
+Excluding an image is done by typing exclude, pressing enter and clicking in the image.

 You can always exit the annotation-gui by pressing ESC.
 Your progress will be saved (in the json-meta-data files).

 ### Training the perception modules